 Canon 77D versus Canon 7D II

-The Canon EOS 77D (called Canon 9000D in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and September 2014.
+The Canon EOS 77D and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 77D has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 77D and the Canon 7D II.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (27 percent) than the Canon 77D.
 Moreover, the 7D Mark II is substantially heavier (69 percent) than the 77D.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.